 This method is the simplest.
 All you need to know is the name of your network interface and a free IP on your current network.

-(Bastille does try to verify that the interface name you provide it is a valid interface.
-This validation has not been exhaustively tested yet in Bastille's beta state.)
+Bastille tries to verify that the interface name you provide it is a valid interface.
+It also checks for a valid syntax IP4 or IP6 address.